Welcome to the Guidelines in Practice resource centre: Reducing variation in care: NIC projects

 This resource centre host reports and related information on NICE Implementation Collaborative projects that examine variation in best practice with respect to:

-- the management of people with non-ST-elevation acute coronary syndromes—click on the red tab at the top to find out more.
+- the management of people with non-ST-elevation acute coronary syndromes—use the drop-down navigation at the top of the page to find out more.

 What is NIC?